pachyderm/docs/content/latest/deploy-manage/deploy/azure.md

 ![Instance overview page](/images/azure_postgresql_overview.png)

 ### Create Your Databases
-After your instance is created, you will need to create Pachyderm's database(s).
+After your instance is created, you will need to create MLDM's database(s).

-If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup), you will need to create a second database named "dex" in your PostgreSQL Server instance for Pachyderm's authentication service.
+If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup), you will need to create a second database named "dex" in your PostgreSQL Server instance for MLDM's authentication service.
 Note that the database **must be named `dex`**.
 This second database is not needed when your cluster is managed by an enterprise server.

 {{% notice note %}}
 Read more about [dex on PostgreSQL in Dex's documentation](https://dexidp.io/docs/storage/#postgres).